-9. Note common objections and craft a response:
+9. Note common objections during sales calls and craft a response

 As your telesales team starts doing a handful of calls with prospects, you’ll start to notice common objections that your ideal customer will have.
 These common objections can be derived from lack of need, lack of urgency, lack of budget and more.
 In order to close the sale, your team has to come up with a response for each common objection.